Theoneeee/Theoneeee/README.md

 - 👀 I’m interested in coding, music, cold coffee, free burritos and helping others.
 - 🌱 I’m currently learning web development/python
-- 💞️ I’m looking to collaborate on project that promote diversity of all ethnicities/sexes/races/lgbt equally and fair to make the world a better and harmonious place.
+- 💞️ I’m looking to collaborate on project that promote diversity of all ethnicities/sexes/races/lgbt equally and fair treatment to make the world a better and harmonious place.
 - 📫 How to reach me: niambailey@gmail.com

 <!---